 - C Company of the 4th Territorial Force Battalion of the Lincolnshire Regiment was formed here in 1860.
 It is presumed that this is the same unit as listed below.

 - In 1900, the 2nd Voluntary Battalion, Lincolnshire Regiment, Company C, had their headquarters in the Corn Exchange on the Market Place.
 Colour-Sergt.
 Alfred BROWN was the drill instructor.

 - In 1913, Company C had their shooting range at Slippery Gowt marsh.
 Captain Meaburn STANILAND, commanding; Sergt.-Instructor Samuel STEPHENS, drill instructor.

-- There is a World War II pillbox in Boston, featured on the Traces of War website.
+- There is a World War II pillbox in Boston, photographed by Richard CROFT.

 - To see photographs of the War Memorials, click on the Boston War Memorials page link.

 - Another lad from Boston was Charles LAWRENCE, who died age 31 on 7 Feb.
 1917 when the Hull trawler "Shakespeare" was sunk by a German U-boat just off Hull.

 - Douglas Merson STEEL was on the HMS Hood when it was sunk in 1941.
 There is a good Bio. of him at the HMS Hood site.
 [Simon Meeds, 2012]